 The American Christian prophet William Branham saw this historical trajectory from the political Nicolaitan hierarchical church at the end of the 1st century to the business-money church of the mid twentieth century and the end time, and everything in between.
 Long before anybody coined the term "prosperity gospel" Branham desribed business interest taking over the church as another Korah's rebellion, when folks unhappy with Israel's true pastors, Moses and Aaron, rebelled and tried to install themselves (Numbers16, "An Exposition of The Seven Church Ages, Voice of God Recordings, 2013, Jeffersonville, In., 179)

-Reformational Protestants largely copied the Vatican state church and became state churches too, the Mennonites being a notable exception.
+Reformational Protestants largely copied the Vatican state church and became state churches too, the Mennonites, and various other Anabaptists, who believed in scriptural adult baptism, being the notable exceptions.
 Then came the business model prosperianity church of the mid 20th century.

-The rise of the Pentcostal movement of the late 19th and early 20th century was God's grace to bring the church back to the whole word of God, the whole gospel of the early church, after it has been rationed and changed continually by Rome, and then rationed also by the Reformers.
-Of course, much of the Pentecostal movement has also adopted the prosperity Gospel of the 20th century so what was supposed to be a correction and return to the whole word has largely become another business first denomination.
+The rise of the Pentcostal movement of the late 19th and early 20th century was God's grace to bring the church back to the whole word of God, the whole gospel of the early church, after the gospel had been rationed and changed continually by Rome, and then rationed also by the Reformers.
+Of course, much of the Pentecostal movement has also adopted the prosperity Gospel of the 20th century so what was supposed to be a correction and return to the whole penterating word has largely become another business first superficial denomination.